“The first law of leadership is that people do what people see.” –John Maxwell

 Tom was a firefighter who was much older than I, and every moment he wasn’t working, he was climbing.

-And in traditional or “trad” climbing, you have to place your own gear—meaning that you actually stick wedges and camming devices into the rock to prevent you from falling very far—and this requires a lot of skill and experience.
+In traditional or “trad” climbing, you have to place your own gear—meaning that you actually stick wedges and camming devices into the rock to prevent you from falling very far—and this requires a lot of skill and experience.

 - “Never do this,” he would say.